Redesigning workforce architecture around household stability.

 Invest in outcome models that reflect how mobility actually works inside households.

-For Corrections and Reentry Leaders
+For Corrections and Reinvention Leaders

 Stop defining success by release and referral alone.
 Build for stabilization and continuity.